bioinformatics-hub-ke/Our-Activities/tool_hub/RNASeq_toolhub.md

 # RNASeq

-RNA sequencing (RNASeq) is a powerful and widely used technique for studying gene expression and transcriptome profiling.
+RNA sequencing (RNASeq) is a powerful and widely used technique for studying **gene expression** and **transcriptome profiling**.
 It involves sequencing the RNA molecules present in a biological sample, allowing researchers to identify and quantify the RNA transcripts that are present.
 RNASeq can be used to investigate a range of biological questions, including identifying differentially expressed genes, characterizing alternative splicing events, and detecting novel transcripts.

 One of the major advantages of RNASeq is its ability to detect lowly expressed genes and quantify transcript abundance with high accuracy.
 This makes it a valuable tool for studying rare cell populations or subtle changes in gene expression.
 RNASeq can also be used to study non-coding RNAs, such as microRNAs and long non-coding RNAs, which have been implicated in a range of biological processes.